Out-of-Distribution Semantic Occupancy Prediction: Abstract

 \section{Abstract}

-3D Semantic Occupancy Prediction is crucial for autonomous driving, providing a dense, semantically rich environmental representation.
+3D semantic occupancy prediction is crucial for autonomous driving, providing a dense, semantically rich environmental representation.
 However, existing methods focus on in-distribution scenes, making them susceptible to Out-of-Distribution (OoD) objects and long-tail distributions, which increases the risk of undetected anomalies and misinterpretations, posing safety hazards.
 To address these challenges, we introduce Out-of-Distribution Semantic Occupancy Prediction, targeting OoD detection in 3D voxel space.
-To fill the gaps in the dataset, we propose a Synthetic Anomaly Integration Pipeline that injects synthetic anomalies while preserving realistic spatial and occlusion patterns, enabling the creation of two datasets: VAA-KITTI and VAA-KITTI-360.
-We introduce OccOoD, a novel framework integrating OoD detection into 3D semantic occupancy prediction, with Voxel-BEV Progressive Fusion (VBPF) leveraging an RWKV-based branch to enhance OoD detection via geometry-semantic fusion.
-Experimental results demonstrate that OccOoD achieves state-of-the-art OoD detection with an AuROC of 67.34\% and an AuPRC$_r$ of 29.21\% within a 1.2m region, while maintaining competitive occupancy prediction performance.
+To fill dataset gaps, we propose a Realistic Anomaly Augmentation that injects synthetic anomalies while preserving realistic spatial and occlusion patterns, enabling the creation of two datasets: VAA-KITTI and VAA-KITTI-360.
+Then, a novel framework that integrates OoD detection into 3D semantic occupancy prediction, OccOoD, is proposed, which uses Cross-Space Semantic Refinement (CSSR) to refine semantic predictions from complementary voxel and BEV representations, improving OoD detection.
+Experimental results demonstrate that OccOoD achieves state-of-the-art OoD detection with an AuROC of $65.50\%$ and an AuPRC$_r$ of $31.83\%$ within a $1.2m$ region, while maintaining competitive semantic occupancy prediction performance and generalization in real-world urban driving scenes.
 The established datasets and source code will be made publicly available at \url{https://github.com/7uHeng/OccOoD}.